Smart-Jason/PGML-Code-Generation/LOGs/README.md

 - Finish PG_language_1.docx

 2025.5.20:
-- Conclusion of the content of the offline meetings during 2025.4.8 - 2025.5.20
+- Conclusion of the content of the offline meetings from 2025.4.8 to 2025.5.20

 ------------------------------------------------------------